bloominstituteoftechnology/Sprint-Challenge-Redux-Smurfs/Answers.md

   state.
 Additionally component state is better for small changes within a single component  as opposed to an entire application.
 4. What is middleware?
+  Middleware is code that allows us to extend the functionality of a given application.
+  It can provide us with features that we do not have with a default application, for example, logging functionality.
-1. Describe `redux-thunk`, what does it allow us to do?
+5. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
+  In redux reducers are synchronous by default.
+As we've learned actions must flow through reducers in order to update our application state.
+As such if we want asynchronous behavior, we need it to be occur in our action creators.
+  This is where thunk comes is.
+Redux-thunk is a middleware that allows us to handle asynchronous operations inside of our action creators.
+It allows our action creators to return functions that have direct access to the .dispatch() method of the Redux store.
+Practically speaking, this is useful if we want to use promises, for example, to query an server and run a conditional action dependent on the response we get from the server.
-1. Which `react-redux` method links up our `components` with our `redux store`?
+6. Which `react-redux` method links up our `components` with our `redux store`? connect()